emcog/enact-5/src/lib/posts/sema.md

 ## Summary
 ### Situation

-A team at Sussex University are building a web-app for programming music, "Live coding".
-I was brought into help revamp its UI and interaction patterns.
+I joined a team of Post-docs at Sussex University to help build a web-app for musical coding, Live coding". revamp its UI and interaction patterns.

 ### Process